The second richest turf race in the world, the Melbourne Cup, was won by 90-1 shot Knight’s Choice.

 In form trainer Joe Tizzard bagged the Strong Flavours Catering Handicap Hurdle for the second year running on route to a double for the day.

-Twelve months earlier Tizzard saddled West End to take the two-metre handicap hurdle race, with the Sherborne trainer repeating the feat a year later with Non Stop.
+Twelve months earlier Tizzard saddled West End to take the two-mile handicap hurdle race, with the Sherborne trainer repeating the feat a year later with Non Stop.

 In form Tizzard picked up the second leg of his double when the wonderfully named I Shut That D’or took the second race on the card.